 If you have your paycheck deposited into an account at HMBradley, and only withdraw 80% of the funds, you’ll qualify for earning 3% interest on the entire account balance.
 As you keep saving and saving, you can rest knowing your money is earning a great interest rate while saving up your emergency fund.

 **Earlier this year I opened an account with Chime.
-These guys right now offer 1% interest on savings accounts with no hoops to jump through.
+These guys right now offer 1% interest on savings accounts with no hoops to jump through, and no annual fee.
 This was part of my churning bank accounts, and my wife and I both got $50 signup bonuses.**

 Use Case #2: Someone Saving for a Down Payment on a House